IFOPA Board of Directors and Officers

 Board Member

 Gary’s connection to the IFOPA is through his daughter, Natalie, who was diagnosed with FOP at the age of 10 in 2001.
-Natalie is now 24 and will graduate from the University of California at Los Angeles (UCLA) Law School in May of this year.
+Natalie, now 25, is a recent attorney in Los Angeles, California, after having graduated from UCLA School of Law and passing the California State Bar in 2025.

-Gary joined the Board of Directors in 2012, because he wanted to help find a cure for FOP in any way he could.
-He served until 2023.
-He is now nominated to return to the Board after having spent the mandatory one year off the Board.
+Gary joined the Board of Directors in 2012 because he wanted to help efforts to find a cure for FOP, or at least approved treatment options.
+He served in his first term until 2023 and has now returned to the Board for a second term starting in 2025, after spending the mandatory one-year off the Board.

-Gary has over 35 years of experience in finance, 30 of which have been spent in the Treasury Department of Dow Chemical, where he is currently a Vice President and Treasurer.
-Immediately prior to becoming Treasurer, Gary was Dow’s Chief Investment Officer for 8 years, where he oversaw over $40 billion of investments for Dow’s pension plans and insurance subsidiaries.
+Gary has over 38 years of experience in finance, 35+ of which have been spent in the Treasury Department of The Dow Chemical Company, where, for the last 10 years, he has served as Vice President and Treasurer.
+Immediately prior to becoming Treasurer, Gary served as Dow’s Chief Investment Officer for 8 years, overseeing $40+ billion in investments for Dow’s pension plans and insurance subsidiaries.

-Gary serves on two other nonprofit boards, as well as several finance and investment committees.
-“My experience in investing and my knowledge of financial markets enables me to add value to the IFOPA Board,” he said.
+Gary serves on two other nonprofit boards (a hospital and a credit union) and on several finance and investment committees.
+“My experience in general management and deep understanding of finance and investing enable me to add value to the IFOPA Board,” he said.

-He believes sponsored research and events such as the Drug Development Forum will help lead to a treatment or cure for FOP as fast as possible.
-Gary says his hope for the FOP community is to enhance the quality of life for people living with FOP and give them hope that a cure is on its way.
+He believes sponsored research and events such as the FOP Drug Development Forum are the fastest ways to find treatments or a cure for FOP.
+Gary says his desire for the FOP community is to enhance the quality of life for people living with FOP and give them hope that multiple treatments and, one day, a cure are on their way.

 Molly Rhodes